Erdiko/erdiko/getStarted.md

 8. Save all changes, and open a web brower.

-9. Go to localhost, click the BMI tab on the menu, and then you should see the result.
+9. Go to localhost, click the BMI tab on the menu, and then you should see [this](./assets/themes/bootstrap-3.1.1/img/getStarted/BMI_V1_1.png).